Ancient Egyptian Religion: The Belief System That Built the Pyramids, the Temples, and an Entire Civilisation

 Ra — the sun god, the source of all life.
 His daily journey across the sky and through the underworld at night was the central metaphor of Egyptian religion: the cycle of death and rebirth, repeated every 24 hours.
 By the time of the New Kingdom, he had merged with Amun to become Amun-Ra, the king of the gods and the patron deity of Thebes (modern Luxor).
 The Temple of Karnak — the largest religious structure ever built — was dedicated to him.

 Isis — goddess of magic, healing, and motherhood.
 The most widely worshipped goddess in Egyptian history, she eventually had her cult spread far beyond Egypt into the Greco-Roman world.
 She represented devotion, resourcefulness, and protective power.
-Her temple at Philae, on an island near Aswan, was one of the last places where traditional Egyptian religion was still practised — well into the 6th century AD.
+Her temple at Philae, on an island near Aswan, was one of the last places where traditional Egyptian religion was still practiced — well into the 6th century AD.

 Horus — the falcon-headed sky god, son of Osiris and Isis.
 He represented kingship itself.
 Every living pharaoh was considered the earthly embodiment of Horus, which is why the falcon appears so prominently in royal imagery.
 His temple at Edfu, between Luxor and Aswan, is the best-preserved major temple in Egypt.